Taunton, Massachusetts: Economy

-Silver City Galleria was a large shopping mall in Taunton catering to the local city and to the neighboring towns and cities of Raynham, Berkley, Rehoboth, Dighton, New Bedford and Norton.
-It was open for 28 years closing on February 29, 2020.
+Silver City Galleria was a large shopping mall in Taunton catering to the local city and to the neighboring towns and cities of Raynham, Berkley, Rehoboth, Dighton, New Bedford, Fall River, Norton, Easton, Assonet, Acushnet, Bridgewater, Lakeville, Middleboro, and Freetown.
+It was open for 28 years, closing on February 29, 2020 and was demolished on May 9, 2021.

 Arts and culture

 Public spaces

 The Taunton Green is the city's central square.
 Early in its history, "The Green" was used as a training ground for militias in the American Revolution.
 Some say it was also the site of the historic "Liberty & Union"/"Taunton" flag raising in 1774 by the Sons of Liberty, prior to the American Revolution.
 Since the early 20th century, Taunton Green has temporarily been transformed during the winter holiday season into a grand display of holiday lights, scenes, and extravagant events.
 This is where and how the city earned its unofficial nickname in the surrounding areas as the "Christmas City."

 "The Green" continues to provide a centralized location for citywide Christmas activities, other holidays, events, and parades for the citizens of Taunton.
 A fountain is located at the center of the Taunton Green.
-Always to be seen flapping together in emblematic unison, the "Liberty & Union" flag and the U.S. flag fly side by side on the flagpole at the city's center.
+Always to be seen flapping together in emblematic unison, the "Liberty & Union" flag and the U.S. flag fly side-by-side on the flagpole at the city's center.

 The city is served by a central public library, the Taunton Public Library, which opened in 1903 and has undergone several expansions and renovations since that time.
 Also of note is the Old Colony Historical Society, which archives the city and region's past.

 The city is home to two state parks operated by the Massachusetts Department of Conservation and Recreation: Massasoit State Park in East Taunton and Watson Pond State Park in the north part of the city.